 Altogether, coral reefs comprise an area of almost 300 000 km² and are estimated to have an economic value of US$100 000 - 600 000 per km², thus providing one of the most high-value ecosystems.
 Coral reefs are among the most complex ecosystems and are revealing the degraded status of coastal environments.
 Their alarming status represents the poor health of our oceans and if coral reefs disappear other marine realms will follow.

 Corals have existed for more than 400 million years; yet stresses and changes from human activities are happening faster than their ability to adapt.
 Corals may not survive the intensity and swiftness of these ongoing changes.
 A matter of vital importance is sexual reproduction of corals; as it is for most species.
 Sexual reproduction maintains genetic diversity and, in turn, enables species to adapt to a naturally dynamic environment in the long-term.
 Corals under stress are likely to stop sexual reproduction, which puts their survival at risk.

 SECORE is working to give coral reefs a future.

 Apart from urgent action to mitigate climate change on a global scale, it is increasingly evident that traditional conservation measures are inadequate to ensure the survival of this essential ecosystem.
 If we want to give coral reefs a fighting chance to survive and thrive for generations to come, we need active restoration measures to complement coral reef conservation.

-Together with our lead partners, we initiated the Global Coral Restoration Program in 2017 to accelerate the development of new tools, methods and strategies to make coral restoration viable on larger thus meaningful scales.
+Together with our lead partners, we initiated the Global Coral Restoration effort in 2017 to accelerate the development of new tools, methods and strategies to make coral restoration viable on larger thus meaningful scales.

 You can make a difference: your donation is vital for us to continue where we excel - creating the tools to sustainably restore coral reefs around the world.